d6lts/panels_everywhere/README.txt

 stylesheets[all][] = blank.css
 engine = phptemplate

-3) Visit Administer >> Appearance and change your theme to the blank theme.
+3) Visit Appearance and change your theme to the blank theme.

 Step 5
 ------